Jargon flashcards

 Equity

 Can also be referred to as stocks and is an investment security that represents ownership in a company.
-The term “share” is also commonly used when talking about other assets such as ETFs, investment trusts and REITs because the investor buys a share of those assets.
 Equities tend to be higher risk and with the potential for higher returns than assets such as bonds.
 They are generally considered appropriate for long-term investing.

 ESG